asm-dev/angular-final-project/README.md

 There are a few iterations that could make this project even better:

+- Revisit and fix update-cat form validations.
+Several mat-errors seem to be linked to the img input instead of the relevant one
 - Allow user to filter cats by breed and specifications
 - Add a favicon
 - Provide a default cat image so an image isn't required when creating a new cat